organisciak/dissertation/document/7_conclusions.md

 Some relate to different contexts, practical implementations, or directions grazed but not directly measured.
 Other new questions arise as next steps, now that we know more about the makeup of paid crowds and how their contributions may be guided through the collection interface implementation.

+**Different contexts**.
 Applying the methods of this study to different contexts is the most pertinent direction forward.
 How amenable is personalized crowdsourcing to other personalization tasks, like film recommendation, personal photo collection filtering, or comparison shopping?
 How effective are training intervention or performance feedback for activities such as transcription of historical letters, or other types of encoding beyond tagging?
 Where possible, this work tried to study multiple task types to get a better sense of how they react to different collection methods.
 Now that there is a sense of what works when, more focused research can follow in alternate contexts.
 For example, in the earlier example of transcribing historical correspondence, a first-task training condition would be promising for a collection of a single author's letters, but in a collection with a mixed of different people's writing, resources would be better spent on per-task training interventions.

+**Cost**.
 One question that was not thoroughly explored in this dissertation is that of cost.
 This is because the practical floor for payment is lower than what might be ethical to pay: you are usually paying more than you actually need to.
 Some paid workers rely on the money from Mechanical Turk, so studies that push against the low end of payment in order to compare what methods are less costly are difficult to measure directly.
 This dissertation looked at cost indirectly, focusing on indicators such a time spent on contribution and, in the case of personalized crowdsourcing, how the number of contributions needed changes in different contexts.
 Future work might consider cost not in terms of how low contributions are, but how motivated workers are to continue after they have already been paid [similar to @harris_applying_2012; @mason_financial_2010].

+**Targeted interventions**.
+This study found evidence of intervention efficacy and also noted that early success predicts long-term good workers.
+The natural next step is to study targeted interventions, specifically targeting workers that need them.

+**Typology of contributors**.
 Studying post-collection indicators of worker quality hinted at different styles of contributor.
 @bernstein_soylent_2010 speaks of lazy turkers and eager beavers, but there seem to be many different classes on contributor; e.g., those who skim over instructions^[_rtfmers_, as suggested by my advisor in earlier drafts of this document.], those who stick around as long as tasks are available, those who work slower and speed up, those whose attention drops over time.
 A survey of different types of individuals was afield from this dissertation's focus, but would be a valuable future contribution.

+**Contribution distributions**.
 The quantity that people contribute is another behavior worth studying.
 In crowdsourcing, the contribution quantity usually follows a curve similar to the inverse power law (i.e., the second most active contributor provides half as many contributions of the most active, the third most active contributor provides 1/4 of the contributions, and so on).
 However, while the drop-off is non-linear, the steepness of the curve varies between systems.
 A large survey of contribution distributions and a comparison of how different approaches are able to extend the long tail or soften the curve is work that would further contextualize the experiments in this study.

+**Long-term effects**.
 Finally, some of the more novel implementations -- such as the feedback design manipulation or the taste-grokking personalized crowdsourcing protocol -- should be studied in the future within the context of their novelty.
 Are some of their effects propped up by the attention associated with 'something different', or do they continue with prolonged interactions?

 ## Conclusion